 It's news from South Florida tonight that the FBI has searched the home of the former president.

-Yeah, well, I know nothing about it other than what I've read like everybody else.
+Yeah, well, I know nothing about it other than what I've read, like everybody else.

 No one is above the law, not even a president or former president of the United States.

-Perhaps in archival ink in the margin of tomorrow's paper.
+Perhaps in archival ink in the margin of tomorrow's paper, note anniversary of Richard Nixon's resignation as president.

 Freedom is back in style.

-Welcome to the Revolution.
+Welcome to the revolution.

-The new Sean Hannity show.
+Sean Henny, the new Sean Hannity Show.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

 This is a special edition of the Sean Hannity Show.

-Day number three, 61.
+Day number 361.

 Stay right here for our final news roundup and information overload.

-Alright, news roundup information overload hour, 800-941 Sean.
+All right, news roundup information overload hour 800-941 Sean.

-If you want to be a part of the program, one of the things that we better start paying very close attention to is the are the tactics that are used to intimidate not just individuals, but really an entire political movement.
+If you want to be a part of the program, one of the things that we better start paying very close attention to is the tactics that are used to intimidate not just individuals, but really an entire political movement.

-You know, if you look at, for example, the treatment of Paul Manafort, for example.
+You know, if you look at, for example, the treatment of Paul Manafort, for example, Paul Manafort was being charged with tax violations and a Farah violation for crying out loud.

-Um we consider those things often to be process crimes.
+We consider those things often to be process crimes.

 That's what they did to Paul Manafort.